pakerfeldt/knx-mqtt-bridge/README.md

 address.
 Writing to KNX is done by sending an MQTT message to topic `knx/x/y/z/write` with the value to write as the message.
 Again `x/y/z` is the group address to write to.
 The bridge also supports reading of values by sending an MQTT message to `knx/x/y/z/read`.
-A read response is sent to `knx/x/y/z/response` so that responses can be distinguished from regular writes.
-However, it's currently not possible to distinguish between different read requests do know if the particular response came from you request.

 It's highly recommended to provide an ETS export of all the group addresses and their corresponding datapoint types.
 By doing this, values will be automatically